MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

   - partial projection and rescaling to enforce linear constraints (rather than Euclidean projection)
 - ?? rank detection ??

-The main contribution is a description of a fast and flexible tensor decomposition package, along with a public implementation written in Julia: BlockTensorDecompositions.jl.
+The main contribution is a description of a fast and flexible tensor decomposition package, along with a public implementation written in Julia: BlockTensorFactorizations.jl.
 This package provides a framework for creating and performing custom tensor decompositions.
 To the author’s knowledge, it is the first package to provide automatic factorization to a large class of constrained tensor decompositions problems, as well as a framework for implementing new constraints and iterative algorithms.
 This paper also describes three new techniques not found in the literature that empirically convergence faster than traditional block-coordinate descent.

 = Tensor Decompositions
 <tensor-decompositions>